 - hairstyling gel and lotion

-It sometimes also appears on a label as decamethylcyclopentasiloxane or D5.
+It sometimes appears on a label as decamethylcyclopentasiloxane or D5.
 It may also be put under the broader category name of cyclomethicone.

 It’s different from another siloxane known as dimethicone or polydimethylsiloxane (PDMS).